 Dao said that the experience of how she was a lonely foreign student and got to know our church and its people was a blessing.
 She loves her church family.
-She wants to bring that same opportunity to her other friends from Vietnam, who too, could feel alone and not knowing many friends in a foreign land.
+She wants to bring that same opportunity to her other friends from Vietnam.
+Her friends could feel alone not knowing many friends in a foreign land.

-Watching Dao eager and busy with all kind of activities at church, and with all the visions and dreams that she has, I thank God for bringing this “little girl” to our church.
-She is a beautiful blessing.© 2017 - 2018 Church Support Services.
+Watching Dao eager and busy with all kinds of activities at church, and with all the visions and dreams that she has, I thank God for bringing this “little girl” to our church.
+She is a beautiful blessing.© 2017 - 2023 Church Support Services.
 All rights reserved.
 Click here for content usage information.